 Store in iCloud

-Store in iCloud gives you the option of storing files in iCloud, for a price.
-Apple gives users 5GB of iCloud storage for free, but that's not really going to help you here.
+Apple gives users 5GB of iCloud storage for free, but that's not going to to be of much help here.
+Apple offers various amounts of storage on a subscription basis, there should be something to suit you.
 The prices for iCloud storage are as follows:

 - 5GB: free